gnosis/dex-research/dFusion/dFusion.rst

 *// TODO state for snark challenge/response, e.g. hashBatchInfo*

 To summarize, here is a list of state that is stored inside the smart contract:
-- Hash of all token balances for each account chained together (Pedersen)
+- Merkle-root-state-hash of all token balances
 - Bi-Map of accounts public keys (ethereum addresses) to dƒusion accountId
 - Bi-Map of ERC20 token addresses to internal dƒusion tokenId that the exchange supports
-- Rolling hash of pending orders, withdrawls and deposit requests (SHA)
+- Several rolling hash of pending orders, withdrawls and deposit requests (SHA)
 - Map of stateTransitionId to pair of "valid withdrawel requests merkle-root" (SHA) and bitmap of already claimed withdraws
 - Current state of the batch auction (e.g. *price-finding* vs. *order-collection*)